-- 1. Step 3 or Direct Appeal from Step 2 to Arbitration; - 2.
-Additions and Corrections to Management's Step 2 Answer, if written; - 3.
-Management's Step 2 Answer, if provided; - 4.
-Management's PS Form 2609, if provided; - 5.
-Step 2 Grievance Appeal Form; - 6.
-Management's Step 1 Answer, if provided; - 7.
-Management's PS Form 2608, if provided; - 8.
-Step 1 Grievance Appeal Form, if used; - 9.
-Copy of extension documentation(s), if an extension was granted; - 10.
-Notice of Letter of Charges, if a discipline case; - 11.
-A copy of all live discipline in the grievant's file and the disposition of those grievances; - 12.
-A copy of all documents applicable to the contract dispute, if a contract case (i.e., Policy Changes, Reversion; Bid Posting; Overtime Desired List(s), and Clock Rings, etc.; - 13.
-Information Request Form; - 14.
-The steward's notes taken from the interview with the supervisor; - 15.
-The supervisor's notes from the Pre-Disciplinary Interview, (PDI); - 16.
-The steward's notes taken from the interview with the grievant; - 17.
-Steward's statement of the facts and contentions of the case; - 18.
-Witness Statements; - 19.
-Medical Documentation, and/or other records relevant to the grievance, and - 20.
+- 1. Step 3 or Direct Appeal from Step 2 to Arbitration. - 2.
+Additions and Corrections to Management's Step 2 Answer, if written. - 3.
+Management's Step 2 Answer, if provided. - 4.
+Management's PS Form 2609, if provided. - 5.
+Step 2 Grievance Appeal Form. - 6.
+Management's Step 1 Answer, if provided. - 7.
+Management's PS Form 2608, if provided. - 8.
+Step 1 Grievance Appeal Form, if used. - 9.
+Copy of extension documentation(s), if an extension was granted. - 10.
+Notice of Letter of Charges, if a discipline case. - 11.
+A copy of all live discipline in the grievant's file and the disposition of those grievances. - 12.
+A copy of all documents applicable to the contract dispute, if a contract case (i.e., Policy Changes, Reversion.
+Bid Posting.
+Overtime Desired List(s), and Clock Rings, etc. - 13.
+Information Request Form. - 14.
+The steward's notes taken from the interview with the supervisor. - 15.
+The supervisor's notes from the Pre-Disciplinary Interview, (PDI). - 16.
+The steward's notes taken from the interview with the grievant. - 17.
+Steward's statement of the facts and contentions of the case. - 18.
+Witness Statements. - 19.
+Medical Documentation, and/or other records relevant to the grievance. - 20.
 All Emails and/or FAXs received.

-- 1. Number all the pages in the file. - 2.
-Include a sheet listing all documents enclosed in the file and the document's page number. - 3.
+- 1. Number all the pages in the file.
+Number page as follows: 1 of the total number of pages, 2 of the total number of pages, etc. For example, the grievance file has 20 pages.
+Number starting with 1 of 20, 2 of 20, 3 of 20, etc. Initial beside each page number.
+But, sign the last page. - 2.
+Include a sheet listing all documents and exhibits enclosed in the file and the documents and exhibits' page numbers. - 3.
 Utilize the American Postal Worker Union's Extending Time Limits Request Form to have a written record of extensions.
-A copy of the form is included in this manual; - 4.
+A copy of the form is included in this manual. - 4.
 The Extending Time Limits Request Form should be signed and dated by both the Management official and the Union Representative. - 5.
 Determine whether or not there is live discipline in the employee's record.
 If so, provide the disposition of the grievance(s) to the NBA when appealing the grievance.